The town of Basildon is located in the county of Essex, 26 miles east of London. It also gives its name to the

 town.
 These are at Burnt Mills, Nevendon, Pipps Hill and

-have a strong presence in the town with a Technical Centre and test track at Dunton.
+continue to have a strong presence in the town with a Technical Centre and test track at Dunton.
 Case New

 Holland provide employment for a large workforce at their tractor plant based at